adarsh272/Rock-Paper-Scissor/README.md

 It displays them onto the screen with an alert message

 Further Developments:
-1. I will be making this game as part of a webpage where many such games will be present
+1. I will be making this game a part of a webpage where many such games will be present
 2. It will have a subtle user interface

 Wish me luck!